JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 ## Frequently used Global Optional Parameters

+These parameters specify computation parameters and key aspects of data analysis.
 [Rarely used Global Optional Parameters](#rarely-used-global-optional-parameters) related to container naming are listed at the bottom of the page.

 | Argument   | Default | Description                                                                           |
 |------------|---------|---------------------------------------------------------------------------------------|